mohideen/presentations/k8s.md

 ### How does it work?

-K8s is a distributed platform comprising of controller and worker nodes (Linux machines).
+K8s is a distributed platform comprised of controller and worker nodes (Linux machines).

 Controller nodes oversee the worker nodes, and they serve as a gateway to interact with the cluster.